-This policy covers the establishment of and participation in student scholarship and financial aid programs by TBR universities and community colleges.
-(TCATs are covered by separate policy.)
+This policy covers the establishment of and participation in student scholarship and financial aid programs by Tennessee Colleges of Applied Technology.

-- 1. Federal, State and Private Financial Aid, Loan, and Scholarship Programs - All institutions are hereby authorized to participate in any private, federal, or state programs providing financial aid, loans, scholarships, grants, and other forms of educational assistance to students.
-Institutions must meet the eligibility requirements for participation and comply with all federal and state laws and regulations related to said programs. - 2.
-In participating in educational assistance programs, institutions shall comply with all applicable laws.
-Institutions may participate in publicly or privately funded educational assistance programs which provide preference on the basis of race, color, creed, sex, handicap, age, religious preference, veteran's status, or national origin in the selection of students or awards to students, but only where the aggregate of all such participation is non-discriminatory and after consultation with legal counsel.
-Institutions may participate in any educational assistance programs provided by the federal government or the State of Tennessee for affirmative action or diversity purposes in furtherance of the institution's affirmative action and or diversity plan.
+- Federal, State and Private Financial Aid, Loan, and Scholarship Programs - All schools are hereby authorized to participate in any private, federal, or state programs providing financial aid, loans, scholarships, grants, and other forms of educational assistance to students.
+Schools must meet the eligibility requirements for participation and comply with all federal and state laws and regulations related to said programs. - In participating in educational assistance programs, schools shall comply with antidiscrimination laws.
+Schools may participate in privately funded educational assistance programs which provide preference on the basis of race, color, creed, sex, handicap, age, religious preference, veteran's status, or national origin in the selection of students or awards to students, but only where the aggregate of all such participation is nondiscriminatory.
+Schools may participate in any educational assistance program provided by the federal government or the State of Tennessee for affirmative action or desegregation purposes.